 And the final of our natural jet lag remedies is using white noise to fall asleep.
 My son and I love to listen to sounds of rain at bedtime when we’re jet lagged.
 It really helps us fall asleep when we’re having a hard time.
 You can find plenty of “rain sound” tracks on YouTube.

 How do you deal with jet lag?
 Do you have any strategies that work well for you?
 We’d love to hear what they are.
-Please let us know in comments below.
-And if you haven’t yet, please subscribe to our blog, so that you can receive new blog posts in your email.
-And, if you know someone who’d benefit from these strategies, please share this post with them.
+Let us know in comments below.

 P.S.
 We are not medical professionals, just seasoned travelers.
 So before you try some of our strategies (like the hot-cold-relax cycle), you might have to ask your doctor if it’s OK for you.